 "Still standing ready for the next step”

-Good Evening Ladies and Gentlemen,
+Good Morning Ladies and Gentlemen,

 I want to welcome everyone here today, faculty, staff, family and friends, and most importantly, our graduates!
 Today is a momentous occasion and you have much to celebrate for today you are finishing your bachelor of science of nursing BSN in Platt College’s accelerated nursing program.
-I’m quite sure all of you are as nervous as you are excited tonight.
+I’m quite sure all of you are as nervous as you are excited morning.
 I know because I have stood in your shoes.
-I graduated from this same nursing program many years ago and now I teach the program concepts of critical care.
-This graduating class is the first group of students that I taught when I first came to Platt College as the Simulation Laboratory Coordinator/Faculty.
+I graduated from this same nursing program and now I work with students in the simulation lab and concepts of advance life support.
+This graduating class is the first group of students that I taught when I first came to Platt College as the Simulation Laboratory Coordinator and Faculty.
 I used the same approach I used as a nursing educator in the hospital setting.
-I want you to know I am very proud of every one of you as you complete your course of study.
+These students have shown their ability to work and succeed as a professional nurse or field of nursing I want you to know I am very proud of every one of you as you complete your course of study.

-I am very honored to be asked to speak to you on this great occasion.
-When I asked the students why they picked me one of the students stated it was because, “You approached us with honesty, expectations were clear and you were transparent.
-You didn't pretend to be arrogant or perfect; you were so real with us.
-When there were things that needed changed you didn't pretend everything was perfect; you acknowledged there were things to improve upon and most importantly we felt you were there as our PARTNER in our education.
-You were dedicated to helping us become the best we could be.
-There are always people that make their mark on other peoples' journeys and you managed to do that in such a short period.”
+You have all worked very hard to meet and overcome the challenges that are part of a difficult nursing program.
+You studied hard to pass the ATI testing.
+You spent long hours studying; you worked long clinical hours at various locations.
+You worked on assignments at all hours of the night, and pushed the limits on caffeine consumption.
+Some of you experienced the occasional breakdown, but you overcame that and finished your course.
+Last but not least you worked hard to learn the mega-code required for your work.

 Each of you began your studies with a goal to complete your education and to finish strong.
 You can be proud of yourselves because you have indeed finished strong.
 This is a challenging program and you have all proven your ability to learn and to excel under challenging circumstances.
 Now that your studies are complete it is time that you put all that knowledge into practice as you go out from here today to begin your new careers.

 You have some goals that I want you to take with you today as you close one door and open another in your lives.
 First and foremost, always remember that you are a valuable asset.
-You are well trained and well prepared for what is before you.
+You are highly educated and well prepared for what is before you.
 The contributions that you make will be invaluable regardless of your specific positions.
 You can always feel good about nursing as a profession and the contributions you will make in your various positions.

-In whatever individual positions you work, in whatever type of facility you work in any location, always remember that you are indispensable.
-No one can do the work that you do in the way that you do it and do it with the same level of excellence that you exhibit.
-You can always be proud of the work that you do.
+Whatever individual positions you fulfill, in whatever type of facility you serve in any location, always remember that you are indispensable.
+No one can carry out your responsibilities exactly like you with the same level of excellence that you exhibit.
+You can always be proud of your work.